sushantvema/sushantvema.github.io/content/inbox/letter_to_potential_employers.md

     - Collecting and sythesizing best practices for design of semantic search systems in Confluence.
     - Cluster configuration templates for various ML tasks.

 I am directly managed by the wonderful [Cyrus Mohammadian](https://www.linkedin.com/in/cmohamma/), the Chief Data Scientist in the organization.
 Additionally, I work alongside one senior data analyst [Ryan Uhlmeyer](https://www.linkedin.com/in/ryan-uhlmeyer-4338b9123/), one senior software architect [Sagar Jadhav](https://www.linkedin.com/in/sagarjadhav/), and one senior data engineer [Alex Begg](https://www.linkedin.com/in/alexbegg/).
 Under the guidance of [Anj Yamsani](https://www.linkedin.com/in/anjyamsani/), our lean team is tasked with engineering mission-critical AI capabilities for our platform.
-I am grateful for the mhttps://www.linkedin.com/in/anjyamsani/entorship of each and every one of these brilliant people.
+I am grateful for the mentorship of each and every one of these brilliant people.

 Besides my technical skills, I am a detail-oriented team player who takes great care in producting documentation resources to power innovation in the future.
 I am also currently writing this website as a platform for sharing technical knowledge in the fields of Generative AI, data science, computing, and more.